wendlers/neopixel-script/README.md

 -----

 You need PlatformIO IDE (CLI will also do but is more complex to install).
-To install PlatformIO IDE, follow the [steps described on their webside]( http://docs.platformio.org/en/stable/installation.html).
+To install PlatformIO IDE, follow the [steps described on their web-side]( http://docs.platformio.org/en/stable/installation.html).

 Then open the IDE by starting "Atom" and choose "Open Project" and point it to